confluentinc/ksql/docs/tutorials/clickstream/docker-clickstream.rst

         406 --> ([ 406 | 'Not acceptable' ])
         ...

 #.
-From your terminal, create a set of users using ksql-datagen utility.
+Create a set of users using ksql-datagen utility.
 This stream runs once to populate the table.

     .. code:: bash